The Fellowship Experience

-- Quality, Accreditation, & Infection Prevention
+- Quality, Infection Prevention and Accreditation

 The Fellow will collaborate with each Rotation Preceptor to develop specific learning objectives for each rotation.
 During the rotations, the Fellow will attend meetings, shadow leaders, and participate in meaningful, hands-on experiences that will help to put graduate learnings into action.
 At the completion of these rotations, the Fellow will have the opportunity to complete elective rotations in other areas of the health system.